soundtenants/soundtenants.github.io/pages/resources.md

 [tanc]: https://docs.google.com/document/d/1osMMHmOn3nyhx3Or4HzKtRaeaRAyEDwnQRAtVDgt47c/edit
 [philly]: https://docs.google.com/document/d/16s-CHN29u01j3VdGJGOehhYliqeCAH9ux0yE9yCVujI/edit

+In addition, we have some documents that can be useful in the process of organizing a building:

-We've prepared a [fillable flyer][] that you can hand to neighbors or slip under their doors if they aren't at home.
+* Start establishing connections in your building by handing this [fillable flyer][] to neighbors or slip it under their doors if they aren't at home.
   Make sure to wash your hands before handling it!

+* Move from a group of neighbors who talk to each other to a tenant council with actual power by getting everyone to sign this [got your back pledge][].
+Please adapt it as needed to your building's particular circumstances.

+* Once enough neighbors have signed the pledge, send [a letter to your landlord][] (or property manager) declaring your tenants' council and making your demands.
+Again, adapt this letter as much as you see fit—every building is different!

 [fillable flyer]: https://bit.ly/FillableFlyer
+[got your back pledge]: https://docs.google.com/document/d/1ICbP5DbnJrCVbXEr4i4S8EYpDvRmaddBVoYkAsgRxZI/view
+[a letter to your landlord]: https://docs.google.com/document/d/1IivHe3ODazPE2igLTK8zX2mG5_cm-5frv8uMFItnTeI/view

 A coalition of local housing activists have also put together [a guide to rent striking][noblogs] that’s particularly useful once your building starts to get